 General Information/ Overview/ Abstract

-This document lays down the Label Generation Rule Set for Devanagari script.
+This document lays down the Label Generation Rule Set for the Devanagari script.
 Three main components of the Devanagari Script LGR i.e. Code point repertoire, Variants and Whole Label Evaluation Rules have been described in detail here.
 All these components have been incorporated in a machine-readable format in the accompanying XML file named "Proposed-LGR-Deva-20180429.xml".

+[Need mention of test files]

 Script for which the LGR is proposed